abrookins/TextSwitcher/README.md

 ## Current problems
 * No tests
+* If instead of choosing a window, you hit Escape to close TextSwitcher, the window you were on before is not refocused
 * Runs as a menu bar app, but you can't quit it or view preferences
 * Ideally it would show separate lists of applications, one for each open space, not just the current one